50 StatesFacts & TriviaPlaces

 5. The Great Chicago Fire of 1871, which sadly ravished the city over three days in October when the O’Leary family’s barn caught on fire and the fire kept spreading over three square miles.
 The result was devastating: more than 100,000 Chicagoans were homeless and an estimate 300 people perished.
 Only a the structure of few buildings survived, including the Chicago Water Tower, St. Michael’s Church, and the Chicago Avenue Pumping Station.
 However, Chicago showed its strength and with the help of relief efforts from all over, the Windy City was able to rebuild and revitalize and rebound.

 6. The official state Poet Laureate position in Illinois was vacant for a few years but in 2020, Chicago-based celebrated award-winning writer and poet Angela Jackson was named to the position.
-She has been longlisted for the Pulitzer Prize and has also been a finalist for the PEN Open Book Award and you should buy her books.
+She has been longlisted for the Pulitzer Prize and has also been a finalist for the PEN Open Book Award and you should buy her poetry collections More Than Meat and Raiment (2022) and It Seems Like a Mighty Long Time (2015).

 7. There is an official state dance of Illinois and it is square dancing.
-This is very common among the 50 Nifty States, as square dancing is also the official state dance of Georgia and Idaho, as well as Alabama, Arkansas, Colorado, and Connecticut.
+This is very common among the 50 Nifty States, as square dancing is also the official state dance of Alabama and Arkansas and Colorado and Connecticut and Idaho and Louisiana and Maryland and Massachusetts and Mississippi and and Missouri.
+And also Nebraska, North Dakota, Oklahoma, and Oregon, as well as Tennessee and Texas.
+And Utah.
+And Virginia.
+And also Washington state.
+It’s also the official folk dance of California, New Jersey, and South Carolina.

-8. Seven of the 50 Nifty States have selected the lush lovely red Northern Cardinal as their official state bird.
+8. Seven of the 50 Nifty States (including Indiana, Kentucky, North Carolina, Ohio, Virginia, and West Virginia) have selected the lush lovely red Northern Cardinal as their official state bird.
 Illinois was the first of the states to do so — again, the cool kids voted and made it so ordered — in 1929.

 9. Have you ever wondered what the official state amphibian of Illinois is?
 Even if you haven’t, we will tell you anyway.
 It’s the eastern tiger salamander!
 This decision was the result of the citizens of Illinois voting in 2004.

 10. The kids of Illinois have been doing these votes for a very long time.
-In 1908, they selected the violet as the official state flower of Illinois.
+In 1908, they selected the violet as the official state flower of Illinois, just like New Jersey and Rhode Island.
 Here is a picture of it!

 via Wikimedia Commons